AdobeDocs/experience-platform.en/help/destinations/catalog/mobile-engagement/moengage.md

 ![Moengage Destination Mapping Source Attribute](../../assets/catalog/mobile-engagement/moengage/mapping-attributes.png)

-Choose your source field, then click **[!UICONTROL Select]**.
+Choose your source field, then select **[!UICONTROL Select]**.

-In the [!UICONTROL Target Field] section, click the mapping icon to the right of the field.
+In the [!UICONTROL Target Field] section, select the mapping icon to the right of the field.

 ![Moengage Destination Target Mapping](../../assets/catalog/mobile-engagement/moengage/mapping-target.png)